1992–93 in English football: Diary of the season

 5 September 1992 – An exciting set of Premier League fixtures includes a 1–0 home win for Norwich over Southampton, which maintains their lead of the table.
 Nottingham Forest are bottom of the table after a 4–1 defeat to Blackburn at Ewood Park.
 Manchester City beat Sheffield Wednesday 3–0 at Hillsborough.
 Wimbledon record their first win of the season with a 3–2 victory over Arsenal at Selhurst Park.
 Charlton remain top of Division One with a 2–0 win over Sunderland at Roker Park.
 Newcastle United take their winning start to the season to five successive victories with a 2–1 away win over Bristol Rovers.
 Wolverhampton Wanderers are third after a 4–3 win over Peterborough.

 6 September 1992 – Hereford United have a Football League record four players sent off in a 1–1 Division Three draw with Northampton Town at the County Ground.
-Manchester United make it four Premier League victories in a row by beating Leeds 2–0 at Old Trafford.
+Manchester United make it four consecutive Premier League victories by beating Leeds 2–0 at Old Trafford.
 Division One promotion favourites Derby County are currently bottom of the table with one point from their first five games, having lost 4–3 at home to Bristol City.

 9 September 1992 – Vinnie Jones returns to Wimbledon after three years away in a £700,000 move from Chelsea.

 11 September 1992 – Dean Saunders signs for Aston Villa from Liverpool, for a transfer fee of £2.3 million.

 12 September 1992 – Norwich maintain their lead of the Premier League with a 3–2 win over Chelsea at Stamford Bridge.
 Manchester United have climbed to third after beating Everton 2–0 at Goodison Park to make it five league wins in succession.
 Crystal Palace are still looking for a first Premier League after being held to a 2–2 draw at home to Oldham, although Nottingham Forest are still bottom after losing 2–1 at home to Sheffield Wednesday.
 Newcastle go top of Division One with a sixth successive victory, beating Portsmouth 3–1 on Tyneside.

 15 September 1992 – All 22 Division Three clubs receive £10,000 compensation each from the Football League to cover the loss of gate revenue brought upon by the recent demise of Aldershot and Maidstone United.
 Blackburn miss the chance to go top of the Premier League by losing 3–2 at home to Everton.
 West Ham boost their chances of an immediate return to the top flight by beating Bristol City 5–1 at Ashton Gate.

 16 September 1992 – Derby County pay the record fee for a club outside the top division – and a national record for a defender – when they sign Notts County centre-back Craig Short in a £2.5 million deal.
 In the Premier League, Blackburn Rovers' unbeaten start comes to an end when Everton beat them 3–2 at Ewood Park, with Tony Cottee scoring twice.